cybersafety

 6. Cyber Safety

-1. Look at the Data collected for 2023 from students at the top of this page.
+Step 1.
+Look at the Data collected from students for 2023 at the top of this page.
 You might also refer to the report on the website, Statistics for 2023, which shows additional categories.

 Make the following observations: